Cosmodocus/Cosmodocus/README.md

 ## 👨‍💻 About Me

-I'm a dedicated **Software Engineer** from Canada with a passion for developing and optimizing full-stack applications.
-I enjoy creating innovative solutions and enhancing user experiences.
+I'm a dedicated **Frontend Software Engineer** from Canada with a passion for developing and optimizing web applications.
+I enjoy finding creative solutions for translating designs into code, as well as the intellectual stimulation of utilizing modern frontend technologies such as NextJS.

 Currently, I'm focused on **Marvel AI**, an Educational AI-Assistant Platform designed to improve workflows for educators and learners.
 It features advanced AI tools and chatbot functionalities.
+Most of my contributions are either as a frontend developer, and as a team lead with my own team of developers.

 Check it out here: [Marvel AI](https://github.com/radicalxdev/marvel-platform).

 ## 🛠️ Skills